MooersLab/emacs-learning-spiral-hydra/README.md

 ### Emacs quizzes
 A more active means of mastering the keybindings is to take [quizzes](https://github.com/MooersLab/qemacs) about them.
 The above PDFs of quiz questions can be printed, and the quiz can be taken away from the computer.
-These quizzes can be taken when you have time to kill, such as when standing in the boarding line at the airport, commuting on public transit, or waiting for a seminar to start.
+These quizzes can be taken when you have time to kill, such as standing in the airport boarding line, commuting on public transit, or waiting for a seminar to start.

 <!--
 Coming Soon:  Interactive Python-based quizzes can be run in the terminal or in Jupyter or Colab notebooks using the `%run` line magic.